ADVERTISEMENT

 Hello doctor,

 I am a 28-year-old boy.
 Recently, I had sex with a lady.
 We are working together, and two weeks before only her visa got renewed.
-While the visa stamping time, they check all procedures and tests.
-About her, she is divorced and separated before one year back.
-Since one year she lived alone and no sexual relations with anybody.
-About her Ex-husband, his background was not good.
+During the visa stamping time, they check all procedures and tests.
+About her, she is divorced and separated one year ago.
+For one year she lived alone and had no sexual relations with anybody.
+About her ex-husband, his background was not good.
 He had a relationship with other girls I heard.
-But right now both of them are living in the healthy conditions.
-There is no significant medical problems.
+But right now both of them are living in healthy conditions.
+There are no significant medical problems.

-Past four months, we had a good relationship (sexual).
+In the past four months, we had a good relationship (sexual).
 My problem is this, recently I got a fever, and I took medicine.
 Then I was fine.
 But the cold is not getting cured.
 Frequently it is coming.
-Actually here the weather is a little cold now a days.
-But no weight loss or no other problems.
-Just cold and headache.
-Headace sometimes but cold regularly.
-Can you please advice, is it related to my sexual life?
+Actually, here the weather is a little cold nowadays.
+I have no weight loss or no other problems.
+Just have a cold and a headache.
+Headache sometimes but cold regularly.
+Can you please advise, if is it related to my sexual life?
 Should I go for any test?
 Can the HIV virus be hidden for a very long time?
 Could you please tell me once it is infected how many weeks will it take to identify?
 Actually, I am planning to marry her.

 Hi,